Our Team

 Dr. Shivers has a dual identity as scholar and artist.
 She has danced professionally in Phoenix, New York, Washington D.C. and Los Angeles.
 She has taught dance and musical theater in community settings for more than three decades.

-Natasha Pérez Byars, MPH. – Director of Equity Consultation and Training
+Natasha Pérez Byars, MS, MSW, LICSW – Director of Equity Consultation and Training

 natasha@indigoculturalcenter.org